vertigo-yl/Projects/Markdown/Index.md

     Ttest_indResult(statistic=-7.3939374121344805, pvalue=1.4282994754055316e-13)

+Definitely true.

+However, we can see that the average conversion in the test group is 0.0434, in the control group is 0.0483, drop 10%, which would be dramatic if it were true.
+So we need to dig into it.

-## 2. Explain why that might be happening.
+## 2) Explain why that might be happening.
 Are the localized translations really worse?

 Likely, there is for some reason some segment of users more likely to end up in test or in control, this segment had a significantly above/below conversion rate and this affected the overall results.

+* date

 ```python